 In the modern world, we rarely experience the sort of stressful spikes that were once commonplace, but we now have to deal with a constant pounding from a host of different, minor forms of stress, which all deplete our capacity to produce beneficial hormones, while also impairing psychological and physical well-being.

 The reverse is also true because Testosterone and Cortisol are Antagonistic Hormones.
-When we take steps in our life to promote elevated Testosterone Levels—by staying active, eating well, and developing positive consciousness—Cortisol Levels fall as Testosterone Levels rise.
+When we take steps in our lives to promote elevated Testosterone Levels — by staying active, eating well, and developing positive consciousness — Cortisol Levels fall as Testosterone Levels rise.
 Cortisol and other stress hormones are physiological responses to outside or internal stressors, which means that they can be managed.
 Though stress and anxiety may have external sources, we can adopt psychological and physical strategies to mitigate how our minds respond to stress hormones and how our subconscious mind activates stress pathways.

-It’s important to reiterate that Cortisol is an important part of the human physiology, and, while it’s healthy to keep its production at a minimum, it still plays an important role—It gets our asses in gear.
+It’s important to reiterate that Cortisol is an integral part of the human physiology, and, while it’s healthy to keep its production at a minimum, it still plays an important role — it gets our asses in gear.
 It tells us that it’s time to go and get things done.
 For example, Cortisol levels increase slowly during the night as we sleep, finally reaching a point at which it spurs us awake.

 How Can I Learn How to Relax?

-So, there you have it—Relax more, make more Testosterone—but wait, it’s obviously more complicated than that.
+So, there you have it — Relax more, make more Testosterone — but wait, it’s obviously more complicated than that.
 There’s not a magic button you can press and make stress go away.
 It’s a conscious, psychological effort.
 Like most aspects of human function, our ability to relax and fend off anxiety is like a muscle.
-By making small efforts to improve how you manage stress and promote mindfulness, you can make major changes over time—but you have to take that first step.
+By making small efforts to improve how you manage stress and promote mindfulness, you can make significant changes over time — but you have to take that first step.

 Finding relaxation and contentment in the face of constant stress and anxiety takes effort.
-You have to take stock of your life—figure out what drives you and what facilitates your happiness.
-Furthermore, you have to recognize what negative aspects of your lifestyle trigger anxiety and figure out ways to separate yourself from that stress, or figure out ways to manage and cope with that particular stressor.
-In this sense, mindset is key.
+You have to take stock of your life — figure out what drives you and what facilitates your happiness.
+Furthermore, you have to recognize what negative aspects of your lifestyle trigger anxiety and figure out ways to separate yourself from that stress or figure out ways to manage and cope with that particular stressor.
+In this sense, the mindset is key.